 Each year, Greenwich Audubon Center participates in this annual tradition of the Christmas Bird Count to monitor winter bird populations.
 Teams of birders throughout North America and the Western Hemisphere head out on a predetermined date in December to count as many individual birds as possible in a given count area within 24 hours.
 Our count area is known as the "Greenwich-Stamford Count Circle," which encompasses all of Greenwich and Stamford as well as Darien and parts of Westchester County, New York.
 All of the data compiled is submitted to ornithologists who conduct vital research on the health of our winter bird populations.

 1. JOIN A COUNT TEAM

-Teams will be assigned to different areas within the count circle, including Audubon Greenwich, and count birds by foot and car during the count period.
+Teams will be assigned to different areas within the count circle, Greenwich Audubon Center, and count birds by foot and car during the count period.
 Some teams will begin counting before dawn to count owls and will continue until 5 p.m.

 2. CONDUCT A FEEDER-WATCH

 You can participate in the Christmas Bird Count at home by counting birds at your backyard feeders during the day!
 Simply complete the checklist provided to you by Audubon and submit it by 5 p.m. on Sunday, December 15.

 All count participants are welcome to gather at Greenwich Audubon Center at 5 p.m. to compile results and enjoy a complimentary dinner.